mesolitica/malaysian-dataset/README.md

 ## Suggestion

 1. Always apply text augmentation, like swapping based words using synonyms or thesaurus.
+We gathered some synonyms if you want to use it, [90k synonyms](synonym).
-I still waiting respond from third-party to open source Bahasa thesaurus.
-For now, Malaya provided interface for text augmentation using word2vec, [Malaya-text-augmentation](https://malaya.readthedocs.io/en/latest/Generator.html#text-augmentation)
+2. Malaya also provided interface for text augmentation using word2vec, [Malaya-text-augmentation](https://malaya.readthedocs.io/en/latest/Generator.html#text-augmentation)

 ## Citation